-Use Signed Distance Field (SDF) patches to create procedural textures in Spark AR Studio.
+Use Signed Distance Field (SDF) patches to create procedural textures in Meta Spark Studio.

 You'll start with a shape - for example a circle, star or polygon.
 You can then transform, add animation and perform operations on the shape to make lots of different visual effects.
 Take a look at these examples for more ideas.

 SDF textures are useful for keeping the size of your effects low, because they can replace large custom textures.
 They can also overcome aliasing problems, like the appearance of jagged edges when a texture is scaled up.